13 Vitamins from A to K: How to Get Enough

 Vitamin B5 (Pantothenic Acid)

-Pantothenic acid helps our cells produce energy so it’s important for those who are trying to lose weight because this 13th vitamin can help us burn more calories.
+Pantothenic acid helps our cells produce energy, so it’s essential for those trying to lose weight because this 13th vitamin can help us burn more calories.

-Key Function: Vitamin B5 helps in the generation of the red cell and helps maintain a healthy digestion system.
+Key Function: Vitamin B5 helps in the generation of red cells and helps maintain a healthy digestive system.
 It also assists the body in using other vitamins, especially B2.

 13 Vitamins from A to K Vitamin B5